 Air Force Proposal

-The Air Force held five public meetings throughout the month of October.
+The Air Force held five public meetings throughout October,2016.
 We thank everyone who attended one of these meetings to make your voice heard!

 Created in 1936 to provide habitat and protection for desert bighorn sheep, the Desert National Wildlife Refuge is the largest refuge in the contiguous United States.
 Encompassing six major mountain ranges and nearly 1.6 million acres in Nevada, it provides the highest quality, intact habitat for desert bighorn sheep and other wildlife that depend on Great Basin and Mojave Desert ecosystems.
 With the exponential growth of Las Vegas over the past decades right up to the refuge boundary, this haven for wildlife is critical.